cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 		- peep to peer
 			- since bittorrent times its clear that [content addressing](https://flyingzumwalt.gitbooks.io/decentralized-web-primer/content/avenues-for-access/lessons/power-of-content-addressing.html) is the only way for reliable peer to peer exchange
 			- [ipfs](https://ipfs.io/) being the leading p2p data exchange protocol and software open enormous abilities for collective ai interactions
+	- saga on evm and price of computations
+		- there was foundational decision to start from 256 bits architecture
+		- everyone around say we were crazy
+		- but looking back i do believe it is very powerful decision of founders
+		- they will say you never want change your aka tokens for hashes
+		- but once you got it, you have no way back
 - ## why [merkelize](https://brilliant.org/wiki/merkle-tree/#:~:text=A%20Merkle%20tree%20is%20a,a%20hash%20of%20its%20children.)?
 	- automatic deduplication
 		- while the means of deduplication is hashing what makes it practical is merklization